cms-hh/inference_tools/docs/content/datacard_manipulation.md

   DATACARD              the datacard to read and possibly update (see
                         --directory)
   OLD_NAME=NEW_NAME     translation rules for one or multiple process names in
-                        the format 'old_name=new_name', or files containing
+                        the format 'OLD_NAME=NEW_NAME', or files containing
                         these rules in the same format line by line

 optional arguments: